Introduction: Export Sugar

 - Quality Check

-The quality assurance certification of the importing country is made mandatory for certain categories of food products, even after several checks and certification from the Indian authorities.
+The quality assurance certification of the importing country is made mandatory for certain categories of food products, even after several checks and certifications from the Indian authorities.
 Most of the developed countries such as the USA, UK, Canada, Japan, etc. require mandatory authorization from their own countries during the export of Indian products.

 Documentation required for the Export of Sugar Products Outside India